tenpy/tenpy/doc/intro_JordanWigner.rst

 ``Cu`` is just the :math:`\sigma^{-}_{\uparrow,j}`, ``Cud`` is :math:`\sigma^{+}_{\uparrow,j}`, ``Cd`` is :math:`(-1)^{n_{\uparrow,j}} \sigma^{-}_{\downarrow,j}`.
 and ``Cdd`` is :math:`(-1)^{n_{\uparrow,j}} \sigma^{+}_{\downarrow,j}`.
-Note the asymmetry regarding the spin in the definition of the onsite operators, the spin-down operators include Jordan-Wigner signs for the spin-up fermions on the same site.
+Note the asymmetry regarding the spin in the definition of the onsite operators: the spin-down operators include Jordan-Wigner signs for the spin-up fermions on the same site.
 This asymetry stems from the ordering convention introduced by the solid line in the picture, according to which the spin-up site is "left" of the spin-down site.
 With the above definition, the operators within the same :class:`~tenpy.networks.site.SpinHalfFermionSite` fulfill the expected commutation relations, for example ``"Cu Cdd" == - "Cdd Cu"``, but again the ``JW`` on sites left of the operator pair is crucial to get the correct